youngsoul/depthai-video-stream/Readme.md

 * Host Computer

-You defined the image processing that happens on the OAK using a processing pipeline metaphore.
+You defined the image processing that happens on the OAK using a processing pipeline metaphor.
 You define the nodes of a pipeline, and then the last node is an 'XLinkOut' which will send data to the host computer.

 For the very simple videostream example we will need 2 nodes: